Marker Monday: Oto Indians

 The Villasur Expedition One of the first appearances of the Otoe in the historical record (and, indeed, one of the first appearances of what would become Nebraska) was a battle between Spanish forces and the combined forces of the Otoe and Pawnee tribes.
 On August 14, 1720, Sir Pedro de Villasur of Spain, the leader of a military expedition into the Great Plains, was attacked by the Otoe and Pawnee.
 His force was annihilated.
 The battle ended Spain’s hopes of extending its power into the region.

 Fur traders exchanged more than goods.
 Fur trading posts like Bellevue became important places where Native American and European American cultures merged.
-Many employees at the fur trading posts took Indian brides, resulting in a high mixed-blood population.
-Two Omaha chiefs, Logan Fontenelle and Joseph La Flesche, were products of this mixing.
+Many employees at the fur trading posts took Native American brides, resulting in a high mixed-blood population.
+Two notable leaders of the Omaha Tribe, Logan Fontenelle and Joseph La Flesche, had mixed ancestry.

 The fur trade also helped spread disease.
 In 1849, a steamboat owned by the American Fur Company traveled up the Missouri to trade even though the crew was infected with cholera; the company did not want to lose the season’s trade.
 The Omaha and Otoe-Missouria at first avoided the worst of the disease because many of them were on buffalo hunts at the time, but it traveled through westward emigrants to the west, where it killed a quarter of the Pawnee.

-Efforts at Assimilation In the 1830s, Christian missionaries worked among the Indian tribes.
-Christianization and Americanization were tightly linked; missionaries worked not only to convert the Indians to Christianity but also to American ways, like individual farms.
+Efforts at Assimilation In the 1830s, Christian missionaries worked among the indigenous tribes.
+Christianization and Americanization were tightly linked; missionaries worked not only to convert the indigenous peoples to Christianity but also to American ways, like individual farms.
 The Otoe-Missouria were the first Nebraska tribe to have a missionary.
 Moses Merrill and his wife arrived at Bellevue in 1833.
 In 1835 they created a new mission near the confluence of the Platte and Missouri rivers.
 The mission was vacant for a time after Merrill’s death in 1840, but in 1845 Edmund McKinney and his wife moved to the mission and stayed there until the 1850s.
-The missionaries, while they had little respect for Indian culture, sought to protect the Indians from harm.
+The missionaries, while they had little respect for native culture, sought to protect the Native Americans from harm.
 During times of famine and sickness, the missionaries’ supplies of food and medicine helped the tribes stay alive.
-They also saw their Americanization work as humanitarian; if the Indians didn’t adopt white ways, the settlers and the military who were soon to move into the region would surely cause worse damage than the loss of cultural heritage.
-Thus, the missionaries were often the only whites the Indians trusted.
+They also saw their Americanization work as humanitarian; if the”Indians” didn’t adopt white ways, the settlers and the military who were soon to move into the region would surely cause worse damage than the loss of cultural heritage.
+Thus, the missionaries were often the only whites indigenous peoples trusted.

 Difficulties in the 1800s The Otoe-Missouria population experienced a great decline after 1820.
 Food started to become scarce in the 1820s onward, and smallpox hit the tribe in 1831.
 Fortunately, the tribe experienced fewer losses in the smallpox epidemic of 1839 because over half the tribe was inoculated.
 Still, the previous outbreaks of disease greatly shifted Otoe-Missouria demographics; children made up almost half the tribe.
 During the early 1800s, the government tried to blend the Missouria and Otoe, as it was more cost-efficient to deal with one tribe instead of two.
 Ironically, the pressures the tribes experienced as a result of government policy exacerbated the division between the tribes.
 In 1839, the Missouria formed their own village apart from the main Otoe village.